timrighettini/CSCI_460_ASSIGNMENT_3/Assignment_3/README.txt

     4. When the program is complete, the optimal first move for Player A is outputted to the screen, along with the final value that the game tree root returns (-1, or +1)

-B.  If you want to view the board state along with other begun values, set DEBUG_PRINTS to true.
+B.  If you want to view the board state along with other print values, set DEBUG_PRINTS to true.

 ---Final Comments